Wired or Wireless?

 - GPS must be programmed.
 Do you know your longitude and latitude coordinates for every point of your boundary?
 Of course not.
 Remember those wire break maintenance calls?
 You can replace them with re-programming calls.

 - GPS can drop.
 We’ve all been in the car when our directions quit on us.
 GPS can and will drop out on you.
+Much of the signal accuracy depends on a large number of satellite connections.
 Copper wire doesn’t.

 - GPS can be blocked.
 Satellites need a clear line to the receiver.
 Large trees and other items can impede the signal, causing your fence to malfunction.
 When you’re watching your favorite show on TV and your satellite signal drops, it’s irritating.
 When your pet’s safety is at stake, 99% isn’t good enough.